passingthru67/workspaces-to-dock/README.md

     **Only when the dock is shown by hover** - Only customize the opacity when the dock is shown by the mouse touching the right edge of the screen.
 In such cases, the dock is usually shown over other windows so that less transparency is desired.

+    **Toggle Gnome Shell's overview mode with right click** - When enabled, right clicking on the dock will toggle the overview mode.

 Behavior Settings:
 ------------------